A Capacitated Collection-and-Delivery-Point Location Problem with Random Utility Maximizing Customers

 We use the centroid of a subzone to compute distances.
 The distribution of demand in the region, along with the size of the subzones, therefore determine the quality of the distance approximation.
 Consider uniformly distributed demand in the region.
 Having only four subzones means that distance will be overestimated for a significant share of the demand, compared to having smaller (more) subzones.
 This issue is less pronounced when demand is concentrated to the center of the region (UN-R distribution).

 Given the above, less demand is attracted by CDPs, especially in low-entropy instances when subzones are relatively large (see Figure~\ref{fig:Cdps_frac_cap} in Appendix~\ref{apx:Add_results}).
 This, hence, explains why those instances have fewer open CDPs and higher costs.
 In other words, it is valuable to reduce uncertainty by trying to model demand as accurately as possible (utility functions and geographical distribution), and to solve the model with a larger number of subzones.
 Of course, from a practical point of view, the size of the subzones should reflect the level of uncertainty in the geographical distribution of demand.
-It does not make sense to have small subzones if there is a high degree of uncertainty in where the demand is located.
-As expected, having areas with relatively high concentration of demand leads to lower costs.
-Next we turn our attention to an analysis of computing time for larger instances.
+It does not make sense to have small subzones when there is a high degree of uncertainty about where the demand is located.
+As expected, areas with relatively high concentration of demand result in lower costs.